waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PC Mechanics (CRITICAL):** The PC is **stateful**.
 It remembers the last system accessed (e.g., 'BILL's PC' for Pokémon or 'Gem's PC' for Items).
 When turning on the PC, it will open directly into the last-used system, bypassing the main selection menu.
 Any automation tool MUST account for this by having a reset sequence (e.g., pressing 'B' multiple times) to return to a known state before executing commands.
 - **Tool Development Failure:** Repeatedly deferred fixing a critically flawed tool (`pc_shuffler_executor`) instead of addressing it immediately.
 Operated on an untested assumption (PC is stateless) which caused a loop of failures. **Lesson:** Verify core mechanics manually before automating them.
 Fix broken tools immediately.
 - **Navigation Failure (Confirmation Bias):** Incorrectly assumed the eastern section of Route 4 was the correct path without verifying, leading to a significant detour. **Lesson:** Do not assume a path is correct.
 Explore all options when the way forward is not immediately clear.
-- **Tool Usage Failure (Execution Loop):** Fell into a severe loop of failing maintenance-related tool calls due to repeated, minor argument errors (e.g., typos, extra spaces).
-Lesson: Prioritize resolving the immediate game state (like a battle) before attempting complex maintenance.
+- **Tool Usage Failure (Execution Loop):** Fell into a severe loop of failing maintenance-related tool calls due to repeated, minor argument errors (e.g., typos, extra spaces). **Lesson:** Prioritize resolving the immediate game state (like a battle) before attempting complex maintenance.
 Perform maintenance in a stable overworld state.
 Meticulously verify every character in tool arguments before execution.
+- **Hypothesis Testing Failure (Preparation):** Arrived at a location to test a hypothesis without the required Pokémon/items/moves. **Lesson:** Always verify party composition and necessary items/moves *before* traveling to a location to test a hypothesis.

 # V. Tile Mechanics & Interaction Rules